Find Cheap Auto Insurance Quotes in Your Area

 PLPD insurance does not reimburse you for damage to your own property.
 Instead, PLPD coverage pays for the other driver's costs of medical treatment and repairing damage to their property when you are at fault in an automobile accident.

 Liability insurance is sold as a single item or as two separate policies.
 The term "PLPD" is most commonly used in Michigan, though PLPD insurance is available nationwide.
 It's also mandatory in almost every state, so if you don't have PLPD/liability coverage, you could be putting yourself in legal jeopardy.

 Personal liability (PL) insurance is one part of PLPD, and it goes into effect when you're at fault in an accident.
 It covers the medical bills of the other driver and their passengers, as well as their lost wages due to injury.
 It's more commonly referred to as "bodily injury" coverage.

-Generally, there are two parts to your personal liability insurance coverage limit: the maximum amount covered per person and the maximum per accident.
-They're often written together: for example "$25,000/$50,000," or shortened to "25/50."
+Generally, there are two parts of your personal liability insurance coverage limit: the maximum amount covered per person and the maximum per accident.
+They're often written together: for example, "$25,000/$50,000" or shortened to "25/50."
 PLPD coverage as a whole is often written using three numbers, and the first and second numbers are PL coverage: 25/50/20.

 Let's look at two examples where you have 25/50 personal liability coverage and are at fault in an accident:

 - One person in the other car was injured, with medical costs totaling $26,000.
 Your liability insurance would cover the first $25,000, but you would be responsible for the remaining $1,000.

 - Three people in the other car were injured, and they each accrued $20,000 in medical bills.
 Two of the patients would have their medical costs completely covered by your liability insurance, but you would have to pay for the last $10,000 of the third person's care.

 Note that for these simplified examples, we've assumed that no one involved had personal injury protection or medical payments coverage.